A Guide to Madrid

 Not far from the Paseo del Arte is the Barrio de las Letras (or Barrio de las Musas or Parnassus), Madrid’s literary quarter.
 This is an area in the centre of Madrid which was at one time home to many of Spain’s literary greats of the ‘Golden Age’ including Cervantes, Lope de Vega and Quevedo.
 The quarter is made up of a collection of small streets and squares such as the Plaza Santa Ana where you will find statues of poet Federico García Lorca and dramatist and poet Calderón de la Barca.
 As well as its literary history, the area is a popular shopping district for those looking for smaller independent shops selling a range of items including musical instruments, flamenco shoes, wines and spirits, clothing and, of course, books.

 As with any major city, Madrid offers plenty of opportunities for shopping sprees.
-Calle Preciados and the area surrounding the street is one of the busiest shopping streets of the city and stretches between Plaza de Callao and Puerta del Sol.
+Calle Preciados and its surrounding areais one of the busiest shopping streets of the city and stretches between Plaza de Callao and Puerta del Sol.
 Here you will find a number of major high street retailers as well as one of the famous El Corte Inglés department stores.

 Those looking for luxury goods should head to the Barrio de Salamanca, particularly on the Serrano and Ortega y Gasset streets where you will find high quality brands such as Gucci, Tiffany & Co, Prada and Tesla.
 The Salamanca district is also an excellent place to find high quality shoes.